fs-vault/crates/README.md

 ![Barrel crate preview screenshot >:)](https://i.imgur.com/PFnznPD.png)

-Phase is completely open source, so feel free to use it and modify it as you wish.
-Phase depends on [Kerosene](https://github.com/FirestarterMC/Kerosene). ✨
+Barrel is completely open source, so feel free to use it and modify it as you wish.
+Barrel depends on [Kerosene](https://github.com/FirestarterMC/Kerosene). ✨